Owner: HWMC

 The viola d’amore shares many features of the viol family, a bowed box-lute chordophone of Renaissance Europe.

-This viola d’amore is in the gamba form with 6-strings and no sympathetic strings.
-The viola d’amore was chiefly played in the baroque period.
-It is played under the chin, much in the same manner as the violin/viola.
-The sound holes are a special feature of the viola d’amore.
+This viola d’amore in “gamba form” is a smaller instrument of the gamba family.
+It is played on the arm (da braccio) rather than the leg (da gamba).
+It has six-bowed strings in contrast to seven or more and no sympathetic strings like the more famous and later versions of the viola d’amore.
+The sound holes are a special feature of the viola d’amore in gamba form.
 In contrast to the C of the gamba and the F-holes of the violins, they are serpentine- or flame-shaped.
+The seven tied gut frets are another feature inherited from the viol family.
 An intricately carved head of a blindfold cupid with circular ruffled collar is at the top of the peg box, representing the blindness of love.

 The origin of the viola d´amore is unknown, but the earliest mention of the name viola d´amore implies that these instruments had different tunings.
 Thus, the viola d´amore had no fixed tuning like the violin (fifths).
 The tuning chord was, especially in the 17th-18th centuries, based on the key of the piece.